Iowa vacation rental tax guide

 When do I need to file my returns?

 You’ll be assigned a filing frequency and due dates when you register with the tax authority.
-For filing with the Iowa Department of Revenue, due dates are as follows:
+For filing with the Iowa Department of Revenue, due dates for hotel and motel tax are as follows:

 |Quarterly||Due the last day of the month following the end of the filing period|